jrudzin/jrudzin.github.io/research.md

 <img src="/img/AtSeainstrument.png" align="left" width="300" height="300" />

-<p> I have experience in utilizing both observations and numerical models for my research.
+<p text-align="right"> I have experience in utilizing both observations and numerical models for my research.
 I am most familiar with insitu atmospheric and ocean expendable instrumentation deployed from aircraft, such as dropsondes and ocean profilers like ALAMO and AXBTs/AXCTDs/AXCPs, moored oceanic buoy data, Argo floats, satellite data that include atmospheric moisture and winds, and ocean measurements such as sea surface temperature, salinity, and currents.
 I am familiar utilizing similar idealized mixed layer models up to fully coupled ocean-atmospheric models. </p>